brutusin/flea-db/README.md

 See [JSON SPI](https://github.com/brutusin/commons/blob/master/README.md#json-spi) for supported annotations used in the strong-typed scenario.

 ###Indexed fields nomenclature
-Databases are self descriptive, they provide information of their schema and indexed fields.
+Databases are self descriptive, they provide information of their schema and indexed fields (via [Schema](src/main/java/org/brutusin/fleadb/Schema.java)).
 Nevertheless, the nomenclature of the fields is defined as follows:

 Case | Field name
 -----| ---------